jpsm83/health/documentation/n8n/articleTranslation.md

 ## REWRITE REQUIREMENTS (Article Context, SEO & Social Media)

 - **Article Context**: REWRITE into target language while maintaining *SAME OR SIMILAR CHARACTER LENGTH* as original, but **MUST NEVER EXCEED 200 CHARACTERS** (critical - article creation will fail if exceeded).
 Adapt cultural references, preserve all factual information, use natural fluent language that sounds native.
-If original exceeds 200 characters, condense to ≤200 characters while preserving core message
+If original exceeds 200 characters, condense to ≤200 characters while preserving core message. **CRITICAL: Remove all generic year references and use timeless language**
-- **SEO content**: REWRITE based on context, not translate - ensure metaTitle, metaDescription, keywords, and slug comply with character limits (see SYSTEM MESSAGE for specific limits)
+- **SEO content**: REWRITE based on context, not translate - ensure metaTitle, metaDescription, keywords, and slug comply with character limits (see SYSTEM MESSAGE for specific limits). **CRITICAL: Remove all generic year references and use timeless language**
-- **Social Media content**: REWRITE based on context, not translate - ensure each property complies with its specific character limit (see SYSTEM MESSAGE for platform-specific limits)
+- **Social Media content**: REWRITE based on context, not translate - ensure each property complies with its specific character limit (see SYSTEM MESSAGE for platform-specific limits). **CRITICAL: Remove all generic year references and use timeless language**
 - **Approach**: Use the original content as context to create new content that conveys the same message
 - **Quality**: Maintain the same tone, style, and informational value as the original